neuralmagic/sparsify/docs/one-shot_experiment-guide.md

 The default of 0.5 will result in a ~50% sparse model with INT8 quantization.

-For full details on Sparsify Optim Levels, read the [Sparsify Optim (Sparsification) Levels Guide](https://github.com/neuralmagic/sparsify/blob/main/docs/optim-levels-guide.md).
+For full details on Sparsify optim levels, read the [Sparsify Optim (Sparsification) Levels Guide](https://github.com/neuralmagic/sparsify/blob/main/docs/optim-levels-guide.md).

 ### Example One-Shot Experiment CLI Commands